meltingcore/bg/meal-mayhem/Rules.md

 Can be played with either offensive or defensive effect.
 Offensive effects are used to disrupt opponents.
 Defensive effects benefit the players themselves.
-Each deck has the same 10 action cards as follows:
+Each deck has the same 10 action cards as follows (Offensive [O] and Defensive [D]):

-- **Block** (x3)
+- **Blocking** (x3)
-  - **Offensive** - Prevent an opponent from playing an action card.
+  - [O] Block Action - Prevent an opponent from playing an action card.
-  - **Defensive** - Protect yourself from opponent's action card.
+  - [D] Block Action - Protect yourself from opponent's action card.
 - **Ingredients**
-  - **Offensive** - Discard Ingredient - Choose 1 prepared ingredient that the opponent should discard.
+  - [O] Discard Ingredient - Choose 1 prepared ingredient that the opponent should discard.
-  - **Defensive** - Reuse Ingredient - Prepare 1 ingredient directly from your discard pile.
+  - [D] Reuse Ingredient - Prepare 1 ingredient directly from your discard pile.
 - **Recipes**
-  - **Offensive** - Choose 1 cooked recipe of an opponent.
+  - [O] Lose Recipe - Choose 1 cooked recipe of an opponent.
 Shuffle the recipe card back into their draw deck.
 The ingredients used for the recipe are saved for future use.
-  - **Defensive** - Take 1 recipe card back from your discard pile to your hand.
+  - [D] Reuse Recipe - Take 1 recipe card back from your discard pile to your hand.
 - **Win Condition Cards**
-  - **Offensive** - Return 1 win condition card of an opponent back to their hand.
+  - [O] Disrupt Progress - Shuffle 1 win condition card of an opponent back in their draw pile.
-  - **Defensive** - Take 1 card used for win condition tracking from your discard pile to your hand.
+  - [D] Restore Progress - Take 1 card suitable for win condition tracking from your discard pile to your hand.
 - **Utensils**
-  - **Offensive** - Choose 1 utensil card of the opponent.
-They should flip it down so it's no longer in effect.
+  - [O] Break Utensil - Flip a utensil card of an opponent down to disable it.
-  - **Defensive** - Turn a flipped utensil card of yours back up so it's in effect again.
+  - [D] Repair Utensil - Flip a disabled utensil card of yours back up to enable it.
-- **Draw Cards**
+- **Drawing Cards**
-  - **Offensive** - Ask an opponent to discard 2 cards of their choosing from their hand.
+  - [O] Discard Cards - Ask an opponent to discard 2 cards of their choosing from their hand.
-  - **Defensive** - Draw 2 cards from the draw deck, disregarding the 8 cards hand limit this turn (you still have to discard down to 8 cards at the end of the turn after scoring if necessary).
+  - [D] Draw Cards - Draw 2 cards from the draw deck, disregarding the 8 cards hand limit this turn (you still have to discard down to 8 cards at the end of the turn after scoring if necessary).
 - **Recipe Scores**
-  - **Offensive** - Make an opponent's cooked recipe to score 1 VP less.
+  - [O] Score Less - Make an opponent's cooked recipe to score 1 VP less.
-  - **Defensive** - Make a recipe you cooked to score 1 VP more.
+  - [D] Score More - Make a recipe you cooked to score 1 VP more.
-- **Hands**
+- **Playing Hands**
-  - **Offensive** - Ask an opponent to replace their hand.
+  - [O] Replace Hand - Ask an opponent to replace their hand.
-  - **Defensive** - Replace your hand.
+  - [D] Replace Hand - Replace your hand.

 Action cards can only be blocked (so discarded) by the **Block An Action** card.
 The card can be used cumulatively (so your opponent can block your block, you theirs, etc.).